 - Principal’s supporting statement.

 - Teacher's supporting statement, outlining internationalising education and global learning activities undertaken by the school

 - Principal’s supporting statement, highlighting the links between internationalising activities and overarching school plans.

 Please note that the Excellence in Global Learning Award (Government Schools) is now part of the Victorian Education Excellence Awards and is called the Dr Lawrie Shears Excellence in Global Teaching and Learning Award.
 Nominations for this award have closed for 2020.

 Refer to above selection criteria for additional requirements for each award category.

 There will be an electronic acknowledgement of all nominations.
 Once all nominations have been received and the judging process has been completed by the judging panel all applicants will be notified of their application's outcome.
-Only finalists will be invited to attend the presentation ceremony in May 2020.
+Only finalists will be invited to attend the presentation ceremony.